t-brown/mcds/README.md

     make
     make install

-This will install the binrary tool in `/usr/local/bin` and man pages in `/usr/local/man`.
+This will install the binary tool in `/usr/local/bin` and man pages in `/usr/local/man`.
 To specify a different installation prefix, use the --prefix option to configure: